john-light/BYOB/chapter_5_notarizing_digital_files_with_bitcoin.md

 <i>Hashing a draft of BYOB using Proof of Existence.</i>

-To embed a file into the bitcoin blockchain using Proof of Existence, first drag and drop a file that you want to prove exists at a certain time, for example a signed contract, into the big box on the website home page.
+To embed a file into the bitcoin blockchain using Proof of Existence, first drag and drop a file that you want to prove exists at a certain time, for example a signed contract or creative work, into the big box on the website home page.
 The document will be hashed client-side (not uploaded to the server), and you will then be presented with a bitcoin address which you need to pay a small amount of bitcoin (typically a few cents USD worth) to have the hash of the file permanently embedded in the bitcoin blockchain.

 ![embedding hashes](proofofexistence2.png "Embedding a file hash in the blockchain.")